 The pattern observed in the negative impact on N excess in flower size and flower weight (Fig 3) could suggest that the excess of N reduces flower size by shrinking it (see results of Ahmad 2004; Ruamrungsri et al. 2021), with the negative effects possibly being intertwined with the content of nectar and pollen production in which impact directly flower weight and content (see Burkle and Irwin 2010, Atasay et al. 2013).
 To pollinators, flower size is viewed as an indicator of potential reward with bigger flower being visited by richer assemblage of floral visitors (Delgado, 2023).
 Therefore, a decrease in flower size and consequently in flower resources could reduce the flower attractiveness or even morphologically prevent interactions with pollinators.

-ffect on flower abundance
+The effect on flower abundance

 Previous studies have shown that low levels of N input can stimulate flowers production (Burkle and Irwin 2009a; 2009b, Bevan et al. 2021, Vaudo, 2022), but our findings show that such benefits of quantity and quality are only likely when the levels of N are below to RD (Fig 3).
 Therefore, when in N oversupply the gain to surpass the RD +50% is either too low of none.
 Even more, the negatives effects after the turning point that reduce flower abundance could be due the N intoxication that induce the plant to suffer from inflorescence necrosis (Gu et al. 1996, Saloner and Berstein 2022), floral abortion or inhibit flower production (Hampton et al. 2012).
 The detected effects on flower quantity and quality might also affect flower visitation patterns.
 Studies indicate that the interaction of plant–pollination is sensitive to flower density, and a reduction in flower size and consequently flowering display may be related to the decrease in plant attractiveness (Essemberg 2013).
 Depending on the dosage, N also might be deadly for some types of pollinators by decreasing the survival of insect larvae (Ceulemans et al., 2017; Kurze et al. 2018).
 Therefore, since approximately 75% of cultivars depend somehow on pollination (IPBES 2016), and in this study, ~87% of cultivars had some benefit from on pollination, the increase in flower tissues and attractiveness to pollinators might become a new alternative to increase productiveness, however, further studies about how N can affect pollination community and production still needed.